-Multi-Environment Evaluation and Stability Analysis of Selected Wheat (Triticum aestivum L.) Genotypes for Yield and Protein Content
+Stability analysis for yield and protein content of wheat (Triticum aestivum L.) evaluated across two locations in India

 ABSTRACT

-The present study was conducted to evaluate the performance and stability of 26 wheat (Triticum aestivum L.) genotypes across two environments using randomized block design with three replications.
+The present study was conducted to evaluate the performance and stability of twenty six wheat (Triticum aestivum L.) genotypes across two environments using randomized block design with three replications.
 The genotypes were selected from a larger set of 111 entries evaluated earlier.
-Combined ANOVA revealed significant differences among genotypes for most traits shows presence of genetic variability and Significant genotype × environment interaction was observed for major yield contributing traits including grain yield per plant (GYP), grains per ear (GPE), and productive tillers (PT), justifying the use of GGE Biplot analysis.
+Combined ANOVA revealed significant differences among genotypes for most traits showing presence of genetic variability and significant genotype × environment interaction was observed for major yield contributing traits including grain yield per plant (GYP), grains per ear (GPE), and productive tillers (PT), justifying the use of GGE Biplot analysis.

 GGE Biplot analysis for grain yield indicated that genotype 1 (HD3226) and genotype 2 (HP3334) performed best in different environments.
 Genotypes 17 (HI8777), 19 (HI1634), and 20 (RAJ4238) were identified as stable and high yielding and for GPE, genotypes 20(Raj4238), 21(HD3321), and 18(PBW826) showed superior performance whereas for PT, genotypes 17(HI8777), 11(VL907), and 14(HD3195) were found stable.
 Protein content showed very low variation and non-significant interaction, with genotypes 1(HD3226) and 2 (HP3334) performing relatively better.
 Overall, the study identified good genotypes with good yield performance and stability across different environments, which can be utilized in wheat improvement programs.

-Keywords: Wheat, GGE Biplot, Stability analysis, Grain yield, Grains per ear, Productive tillers, Protein content, Genotype × environment interaction
+Keywords: Stability analysis, Grain yield, Protein content, Genotype × environment interaction GGE Biplot, Improvement, Wheat

 INTRODUCTION

-Wheat (Triticum aestivum L.) is a cornerstone of global food security, providing a important portion of daily calorie intake for millions of people (Joshi et al., 2017)[1].
-With increasing climate variations and growing population demands, the need to develop stable, high-yielding, and nutritionally rich wheat variety has become critical.
-One of the key challenges in wheat improvement is the interaction between genotype and environment (G×E), which can significantly influence phenotypic expression and yield stability in Multi-environment trials (Yan et al., 2000[2] Gauch, 2006)[4].
-ANOVA in RBD partitions total variation into three main components: variation due to treatments, variation due to blocks (environmental variation), and experimental error.
+Wheat (Triticum aestivum L.) is the cornerstone of global food security, providing a important portion of daily calorie intake for millions of people of the world ( Joshi et al., 2017)[1].
+With increasing climatic hazard and on growing population demands, there is an urgent to develop stable, high-yielding, and nutritionally rich wheat variety.
+One of the key challenges in wheat improvement is the interaction between genotype and environment (G×E), which can significantly influence phenotypic expression and yield stability in multi-location trials (Yan et al., 2000[2] Gauch, 2006)[4].
+Analysis of variance (ANOVA) in RBD experiment partitions the total variation into three main components: variation due to treatments, variation due to blocks (soil and environmental variations), and experimental error.
 The significance of treatment effects is helpful to determine whether observed differences among genotypes or treatments are statistically meaningful.
-Pooled ANOVA helps plant breeders identify stable and widely adapted genotypes by evaluating consistency of performance across environments.
+Pooled ANOVA helps plant breeders to identify stable and widely adapted genotypes by evaluating consistency of performance across environments.
 It is especially important in multi-location trials and stability studies.
 GGE Biplot analysis is a graphical method used to evaluate genotype performance and stability across multiple environments (Yan et al., 2000[2] Yan and Tinker, 2006)[5].
-The GGE concept stands for Genotype main effect (G) plus Genotype × Environment interaction (GE).
+The GGE concept stands for G (genotype main effect) plus G x E (genotype × environment interaction).

-In the present study, 26 good performing wheat genotypes were evaluated across two distinct environments representing different climatic and soil conditions.
-These genotypes were selected from an previous experiment of 111 entries evaluated under an augmented block design evaluated during Rabi 2022–2023.
-The current trial, conducted under a randomized block design, aimed to assess grain yield stability and traits such as protein content at two different agro-climatic environments.
+In the present study, twenty six well performing wheat genotypes were evaluated across two distinct environments representing different climatic and soil conditions.
+These genotypes were selected from an previous experiment of 111 entries evaluated under an augmented block design during Rabi 2022–2023.
+The current trial was conducted under a randomized block design, aimed to assess grain yield stability and trait such as protein content at two different agro-climatic environments.

 MATERIALS AND METHODS